cometbft/cometbft/spec/abci/abci++_app_requirements.md

 This parameter represents the height at which vote extensions are required for consensus to proceed, with 0 being the default value (no vote extensions).
 A chain can enable vote extensions either:
-* at genesis by setting `VoteExtensionsEnableHeight` to be equal to the `InitialHeight`
+* at genesis by setting `VoteExtensionsEnableHeight` to be equal, e.g., to the `InitialHeight`
 * or via the application logic by changing the `ConsensusParam` to configure the `VoteExtensionsEnableHeight`.